snlab/alto-doc/ALTO_overview_design.md

 - alto-network: Provides network related functions.
 Such as the readers of flow table, topology.
 And the utilities may be used by endpoints cost service.
 - alto-northbound: Provides the northbound restful services by jersery.
 - alto-provider: Provides a basic implementation of endpoints cost service.
+- alto-service: Defines the interface of services in ALTO.

 ### IRD